-MN CAR ACCIDENT LAWYERS – OTHER CAR DID NOT SIGNAL
+MN CAR ACCIDENT LAWYERS – OTHER DRIVER DID NOT SIGNAL

-The law in Minnesota has very specific driving rules.
+The law in Minnesota has very specific driving rules that must be followed.
 However, our MN car accident lawyers have noted that too often people forget or ignore the driving rules, resulting in crashes and injuries.
-Of course, we all knew the driving laws at one time – you had to so you could take the drivers’ test before you could get your license.
+Of course, we all knew the driving laws at one time – you had to so you could pass the drivers’ test and get your license.

 If you have any questions about the driving rules after a crash, a MN car accident lawyer at our office will always be happy to answer your questions.
 Our auto accident injury lawyers have represented many people injured in a MN crash where one of the drivers didn’t signal their turn or lane change.
 Here is the law about signaling, and some of the surrounding sections:

 The driver of a vehicle intending to turn at an intersection shall do so as follows:

 (a) Both the approach for a right turn and a right turn shall be made as close as practicable to the right-hand curb or edge of the roadway.

 (b) Approach for a left turn on other than one-way roadways shall be made in that portion of the right half of the roadway nearest the centerline thereof, and after entering the intersection the left turn shall be made so as to leave the intersection to the right of the centerline of the roadway being entered.
 Whenever practicable the left turn shall be made in that portion of the intersection to the left of the center of the intersection.

 (c) Approach for a left turn from a two-way roadway into a one-way roadway shall be made in that portion of the right half of the roadway nearest the center line thereof and by passing to the right of such center line where it enters the intersection.

 (d) A left turn from a one-way roadway into a two-way roadway shall be made from the left-hand lane and by passing to the right of the center line of the roadway being entered upon leaving the intersection.